INTRODUCTION : the goal of this project is to

 - You need to open a supervisor session with command

-security reasons supervisor password should be
+"sudo su".
+For security reasons supervisor

-changed with command "passwd".
+password should be later changed via command "passwd".

 - Then you would need to edit a